Sharp-Interface Continuum Thermodynamics of multicomponent fluid systems with interfacial mass: Mass transfer influenced by adsorbed species

 For technical simplicity, we assume continuous temperature, i.e.\ $T^\pm_{|\Sigma} = T^\Sigma$, and neglect the kinetic and viscous terms, i.e.\ we exploit the reduced binary products

 to derive the closure relations (ignoring direct cross-effects between different species)

-As mentioned, one of the rates--either the ad- or the desorption rate--has to be modeled based on a micro-theory or experimental knowledge.
+As mentioned above in the context of chemical reactions, one of the rates--either the ad- or the desorption rate--has to be modeled based on a micro-theory or experimental knowledge.
 Then the other rate follows from (\ref{E49}).
 Below, we will let $a^\pm_i=1$ for simplicity which already suffices to obtain an interesting enriched mass transfer model.

 We first consider the case of a soluble surfactant which, for simplicity, is only present in $\Omega^+$, say, and on $\Sigma$.
 Desorption is often more easy to model, where the simplest rate function is